AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 ##Hotfix
 Simply put, a hotfix is one or more commits made to `Master` (or `Final`) either via directly committing or via a `Pull-Request`.
 If a hotfix is pushed to `Master` on Github, then `Master` needs to be merged into `Dev` and/or `Final`.

+>It is a very important step to merge any hotfixes into `Dev` and/or `Final` to ensure we keep them up-to-date.

 ##Releasing to Final
 To release to final, merge from `Dev` to `Final` if the tip of `Dev` (aka `HEAD`) is where you'd like to release from.
 If you'd like to release from a different point in Dev's history, ask for help as we can make this happen.